 - Miscellaneous expenses.
-A premises liability accident could cost you out of pocket for travel expenses, hotels, legal fees, court costs and more.
-You may list all miscellaneous expenses as part of a liability claim against a property owner in Fairfax.
+A premises liability accident could cost you out of pocket for travel expenses, hotels, legal fees, court costs, and more.
+You may list all miscellaneous expenses as part of a liability claim against a property owner in Northern Virginia.

 What Are the Most Common Types of Premises Liability?

 The most common type of premises liability lawsuit in Virginia is a slip and fall accident claim.
 Falls send millions of victims to hospitals throughout the US each year.
 Slip and fall accidents are often preventable with due care and maintenance by the property owner.
 Some of the most common property defects that cause falls are slippery floors, spilled liquids, uneven surfaces, defective sidewalks, poor construction, snow or ice, obstacles in walkways, building code violations, and food debris.
 At Koonz McKenney Johnson & DePaolis LLP, our lawyers accept all types of premises liability claims.